Gagik Tsarukyan

-Gagik Kolyayi Tsarukyan (Գագիկ Կոլյայի Ծառուկյան; born 25 November 1956), also known as Dodi Gago (Դոդի Գագո), is an Armenian businessman, politician, and former athlete.
+Gagik Kolyayi Tsarukyan (Գագիկ Կոլյայի Ծառուկյան; born 25 November 1956, is an Armenian businessman, politician, and former athlete.
 Tsarukyan is the founder and leader of the Prosperous Armenia political party.
 He also owns various large-scale businesses and is believed to be one of the richest men in Armenia.

 Announcing his departure from politics for a hiatus in February 2015, he announced his return to politics in January 2017, forming the parliamentary Tsarukyan Alliance, an electoral alliance made up of Prosperous Armenia, the Alliance Party and the Mission Party.
 During the 2018 Armenian parliamentary election, Prosperous Armenia obtained 8.26% of the popular vote, coming in second and becoming the largest opposition party in parliament.

 An avid sportsman, he practiced boxing, wrestling and arm wrestling, becoming world champion in arm-wrestling in 1996 and winning the European championship in 1998.
 Tsarukyan is also the president of Armenia's National Olympic Committee, being reelected on December 4, 2008.

 In July 2020, he was formally charged with bribery and corruption, right after the National Assembly voted for his immunity from prosecution as a member of parliament to be revoked.

 Biography

 Early life

 Gagik Tsarukyan was born on 25 November 1956 in the village of Arinj to Nikolay and Roza Tsarukyan.
 Nikolay was an electrical engineer by profession, but now engages in social activities.
-Roza is an accountant, managing the research-and-production centre of "Multi Agro" LLC, and at the same time, is the honorable chairman of Prosperous Armenia Party Women council.
+Roza is an accountant, managing the research-and-production centre of "Multi Agro" LLC, and at the same time, is the honorary chair of Prosperous Armenia Party Women council.

 Tsarukyan studied at Arinj village school, where he met his future wife Javahir, who was also studying at that same school.
 Tsarukyan was distinguished with physical abilities which influenced his higher education choices.

 In October 1979, by the verdict of the Judicial Board of the Criminal Cases of the Supreme Court of the Armenian SSR, Tsarukyan was, with three others, convicted of gang rape and sentenced to imprisonment under Article 112 for 7 years and Article 144 for 4 years.
 He was also convicted of robbing the two victims.
 According to Article 37 of the Criminal Code of the Armenian SSR, Tsarukyan was sentenced to a combined total of 7 years in prison in a correctional labour colony.